sreejithks1988/prometheus/README.md

-# prometheus
-# It's installed on a VM in azure
+It's installed on a VM in azure
 ## Installing Prometheus Monitoring Server with a Grafana Dashboard